spatie/laravel-database-mail-templates/README.md

 }
 ```

-By extending the `\Spatie\MailTemplates\TemplateMailable` class we'll render and send this mailable using the corresponding `MailTemplate`'s subject and body template.
-All public properties on the `WelcomeMail` will be passed to the template string.
+By extending the `\Spatie\MailTemplates\TemplateMailable` class this mailable will be rendered using the corresponding `MailTemplate`.
+All public properties on the `WelcomeMail` will be available in the template.

 ### Custom `MailTemplate` model

 The default `MailTemplate` model is sufficient for using _one_ database mail template for _one_ mailable.
-If you want to use different mail templates for the same mailable _or_ extend the `MailTemplate` model, we highly encourage you to publish the `mail_template` migration and extend the `MailTemplate` model.
+If you want to use multiple mail templates for the same mailable _or_ extend the `MailTemplate` model, we highly encourage you to publish the `mail_template` migration and create your own mail template model by extending `MailTemplate`.

 Imagine an application like meetup.com that deals with different meetup groups.
-The application has a couple of different mailables like `NewMeetupPlannedMail`, `MeetupCancelledMail`, etc...
+The application has a couple of different mailables like `NewMeetupPlannedMail` and `MeetupCancelledMail` to inform users of new meetups.
-Using this package we can give every meetup group its own `MeetupMailTemplate`s that contain their own copy for each mailable.
+Using this package we can create a `MeetupMailTemplate` for each meetup group.
+This way each group can add their own copy in the template.
 The `MeetupMailTemplate` model would look something like this:

 ```php
 class MeetupMailTemplate extends \Spatie\MailTemplates\MailTemplate